Two-factor authentication (2FA)

 Some key points about 2FA in Binalyze AIR:

-2. User Flexibility: Administrators can enforce 2FA for all users, ensuring a uniform security policy across the organization.
-This makes it easy to improve overall security by requiring all users to authenticate using an additional method, such as a one-time password (OTP) sent to a mobile device or an authenticator app.
+Administrators can enforce 2FA for all users: This uniform security policy enhances overall security by requiring all users to authenticate with an additional method, such as a one-time password (OTP) sent to a mobile device or generated by an authenticator app.

 If you are experiencing issues with Two-Factor Authentication (2FA) in AIR, it may often be due to time synchronization problems on your system.
 Ensuring your system's time is correctly synchronized with an NTP (Network Time Protocol) server is crucial for the proper functioning of 2FA.